 PLEASE READ BEFORE APPLYING

-All applicants must apply by close of day on November 28, 2018 to be considered for this position.
+All applicants must apply online to be considered for this position.
 All applicants must complete an application online, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.

 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 Please contact Badra, Association Finance and Personnel Manager at firstname.lastname@example.org or at 315-379-9192 with questions.

 This position is a full-time non-exempt position - 100% FTE, 40 hours per week.
 This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.

 Bachelor's Degree in Nutrition or Public Health or equivalent education (Associate's Degree in Nutrition or Public Health and 2 years transferable program/functional experience).